 She has been trained in telephone and Internet consultancy in Trimbos Institute, the Netherlands, and in the model of therapeutic community of addicts in Spain.
 She speaks English.
 She is a coordinator of the team of the National Drugs, Alcohol and Gambling Helpline.

-National Drugs, Alcohol and Gambling Helpline Consultant
+Psychologist, Family counselor, National Drugs, Alcohol and Gambling Helpline Consultant

 Marina is a Bachelor in psychology (VTU “St. Cyril and St. Methodius”) and a Master in Work and Organizational Psychology (SU “St. Climent Ohridski”).
 From 2010 to 2011, she was a volunteer at the National Drugs, Alcohol and Gambling Helpline, and in June 2013, she started working as a consultant on the Helpline.
 Since June 2018, Marina has also been working as a family counselor in Solidarnost Program.

-She received a special training in telephone and internet consulting and a base level training in motivational interviewing.
+She received a special training in telephone and internet consulting and a base level training in Motivational Interviewing.
 She speaks English fluently.